ADA Accessibility Information

 Do Root Canals Hurt?

-If you think you have pulp damage or infection, call D.A.
-Dental at (774) 374-8295 to schedule an appointment with us.
 We will check your mouth and if we confirm the need for a root canal procedure, we will recommend treatment.
-We will advise on treatment after-care routines to ensure you recover fully.
-Contact us at (774) 374-8295 if you are experiencing tooth pain.
+We will advise on treatment after-care routines, including the importance of regular dental visits and good oral hygiene practices to ensure you recover fully.

 International Congress of Oral Implantologists